Become a Hills Scholar

-Applicants must be students enrolled in one of the Doctor of Veterinary Medicine at one of the four other veterinary colleges in Canada (Western College of Veterinary Medicine (WCVM), University of Saskatchewan, Faculty of Veterinary Medicine (UCVM), University of Calgary, Faculty of Veterinary Medicine, University of Montreal, Atlantic Veterinary College, University of Prince Edward Island) or a Canadian resident entering the fourth year of an accredited veterinary college.
+Applicants must be students who will be in the fourth year of the Doctor of Veterinary Medicine program during the 2023/2024 academic year at the Western College of Veterinary Medicine at the University of Saskatchewan, Faculty of Veterinary Medicine at the University of Calgary, Faculty of Veterinary Medicine at the University of Montreal or the Atlantic Veterinary College at the University of Prince Edward Island.

-To apply to the Hill’s® Scholar Program, please submit the following documents to Dr. Joanne Hewson, Associate Dean – Students and Academic email@example.com by Jan 14, 2020, 4pm EST.
+To apply to the Hill’s® Scholar Program, please submit the following documents to Dr. Joanne Hewson, Associate Dean – Students and Academic at firstname.lastname@example.org by February 13, 2023 at 4pm EST.

 - a completed & signed Application Form (Appendix A);